truthcoin/www.truthcoin.info/_posts/2015-11-24-drivechain.md

 7. If the vote tally reaches a known level, Z\*=500, WT^ can be added to the very same block, as a normal, valid Bitcoin transaction.
 8. For all Bitcoin txns of this kind (those spending outputs which start with a 4), nodes much check [1] that the first 119 bits of the tx match something in the coinbase data, [2] that the coinbase data indeed has z=Z\* "votes", and [3] that the votes were accumulated over the desired x time period.

+These graphics are high-resolution, and get larger if you view them in new tabs, or save them:

 ![WT-Timeline](/images/drivechain-timeline.png)

-A graphic of the Drivechain timeline.
+Above: a graphic of the Drivechain timeline.

 ![WT-Transactions](/images/wt-txns.png)

-Figure of three WTs being combined into a WT^.
+Above: figure of three WTs being combined into a WT^.

 Notice that: